sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Bajradrabanika Musa.*

-  Mud, immersed in water for a long time, soil raisedby earth worms, jute fibers, and burnt [husk](# " according to another version eight parts of burnt husk is to beused, instead of jute fiber and burnt husk"), eachequal in quantity, and the mud suitable for the preparaation of crucibles, as described above, equal inquantity to the fore-going—all of these rubbedtogether with buffalo's milk and plastered with a paste,made of the blood of bugs, balaka, and the root oftanduliyaka, make a crucible strong enough for thepurpose of smelting diamonds.
+  Mud, immersed in water for a long time, soil raisedby earth worms, jute fibers, and burnt husk[^105], eachequal in quantity, and the mud suitable for the preparaation of crucibles, as described above, equal inquantity to the fore-going—all of these rubbedtogether with buffalo's milk and plastered with a paste,made of the blood of bugs, balaka, and the root oftanduliyaka, make a crucible strong enough for thepurpose of smelting diamonds.
 If filled with a liquidsubstance, and heated, it can stand the heat of firefortwelve hours.

+[^105]: " according to another version eight parts of burnt husk is to beused, instead of jute fiber and burnt husk"

 **गारमूषा।**